sk789-sk/sk789-sk/README.md

 - 👋 Hi, I’m @sk789-sk (Shams Khondkar)
-- 👀 I’m interested in computer vision and modeling for biomedical applications
-- 🌱 I’m currently learning Statistics
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me skm478@gmail.com